 - 2012 – June 2013 exam date for FPMRS is announced

 - 2012 – FPMRS Exam test questions are written with collaboration of urology and gynecology

 - 2012 – The first AOBOG board certification in FPMRS was administered

 - 2013 – FPMRS Fellowships accredited by ACGME for the first time

 - 2013 – “Grandfathering” FPMRS written exam given

 - 2015 – FPMRS oral boards given

-The growth of the Society, the field of Urogynecology, and Female Pelvic Medicine and Reconstructive Surgery has been more than any of us could have envisioned.
+The growth of the Society, the field of Urogynecology, and Reconstructive Pelvic Surgery (URPS) has been more than any of us could have envisioned.
 For this we are grateful, as through the efforts of those before us and our future leaders, our female patients with pelvic floor disorders will benefit through better research, education and advocacy.